On $\Delta$-Modular Integer Linear Problems In The Canonical Form And Equivalent Problems: Description Of The Results And Related Papers

-\item Following to the works \cite{SupportIPSolutions} and \cite{NewBoundsForFixedM}, we give bounds for the number of integer vertices for polyhedra of the \ref{ILP-CF} and \ref{ILP-SF} problems with respect to $m$, $\Delta = \Delta(A)$, and $\Delta^* = \Delta \cdot \abs{\det(S)}$, instead of $m$ and $\Delta_1 = \Delta_1(A) = \|A\|_{\max}$.
+\item Following to the works \cite{SupportIPSolutions} and \cite{NewBoundsForFixedM}, we give bounds for the number of integer vertices for polyhedra of the \ref{ILP-CF} and \ref{ILP-SF} problems with respect to $m$, $\Delta$, and $\Delta^*$, instead of $m$ and $\Delta_1$.
 More precisely, we give the following bounds for the \ref{ILP-CF} and \ref{ILP-SF} problems, respectively:

 Here $\PC_I$ is an integer polyhedron, related to the problem, and $s$ is the sparsity parameter.
-Due to the sparsity results of this work, we have $s = O(m + log(\Delta))$ for the both problems.
+Due to the sparsity results of this work, we have $s = O(m + \log(\Delta))$ for both problems.
 Consequently, both bounds can be simplified to which is a polynomial for fixed $m$ and $\Delta$ ($\Delta$ must be replaced by $\Delta^*$ for the \ref{ILP-SF} problem).
-Note that al lbounds are constructive.
+Note that all bounds are constructive.
 See Subsection \ref{int_vertex_subs}, Theorem \ref{ILPCF_int_vert_num_th} and Corollary \ref{ILPSF_int_vert_num_cor}.

-Next, due to Remark \ref{ILPCF_int_vert_num_rm}, we can use the Hadamard’s inequality to achieve bounds with respect to $\Delta_1 = \Delta_1(A)$ for the unbounded \ref{CLASSIC-ILP-SF} problem:
+Next, we can use the Hadamard’s inequality to achieve bounds with respect to $\Delta_1$ for the unbounded \ref{CLASSIC-ILP-SF} problem:

 The last bound is better in terms of the dependence on $n$ and $\log(m \cdot \Delta_1)$, than the bound

 due to \cite{NewBoundsForFixedM}.

 Noting that $s = O(m \cdot \log(m \cdot \Delta_1))$, both bounds give which is a polynomial for fixed $m$ and $\Delta_1$.